incrementalcapitalist/typescript-amplifier/README.md

 - **AWS CLI or Amplify CLI not recognized**: Ensure that your PATH is correctly set.
 You can manually add paths to your `.bashrc` or `.bash_profile` if necessary.
 - **Permission Denied Errors**: Make sure you are running the script with sufficient permissions (`sudo` may be required for some commands).
 - **Script Errors:** If any errors occur during script execution, they will be logged.
 Review the log for troubleshooting.
+- **NVM or Node.js Installation Issues**: If you encounter problems with NVM or Node.js installation, try restarting your terminal or sourcing your bash profile after the script completes.

 ## Contributing